CDLMarkus/QuantyFey/tutorial/tutorial.md

 > **Note:**
 > Loess models cannot extrapolate: Edge values are estimated using the nearest available data point.
 > Span width must be above 0.4.
 Smaller values may cause errors.
 If an error appears, adjust the parameters and retry.
-> Span width cahnges are only applied after clicking outisde the input box.
+> Span width changes are only applied after clicking outside the input box.

 ---